cfinst/cfinst.github.io/_modals/public-financing-about.md

 ---
 layout: modal
-modal: howto-public-financing
+modal: about-public-financing
-title: How to use this page
+title: About Public Financing
 ---

 About half of the states provide some form of public financing incentive for candidates or political parties.
 The programs for candidates may come in the form of